LorenzoFramba/ProgIng2_2018/README.md

 you can change any of the parametes.

 **HOW TO CHANGE A PASSWORD**

 ```
 http://localhost:3000/v1/Users
 ```

-where ID is the UserID you want to get.

 In the body response you will get a Json containing something like this